AaltoSciComp/scicomp-docs/triton/tut/serial.rst

     #SBATCH --time=0-00:05:00    # 5 mins
     #SBATCH --mem-per-cpu=500    # 500MB of memory

-    # Defaults to directory of when submitted.
-Explicit cd if needed (slurm defaults
-    # to submission directory).
-    cd $WRKDIR/myproject/

-    # output goes into hello.out
-    # If you use srun for each command, the mem/cpu usage of each step
-    # can be seen individually with "slurm history"
     srun echo 'hello, world'

 Then submit it with ``sbatch``::